 The operations in Romania are worthy of mention.
 2015 marked the conclusion of the previous four-year investment plan, half of which was dedicated to the renewal of properties and the other half to the introduction of retail anchors (mainly H&M stores and Carrefour mini-markets).
 The fact that the trend in revenue generated by real estate activities and rent was inverted in 2015 (+4.2%) and the financial occupancy reached 93.9% versus 86.4% at 31/12/2014 confirms the validity of the investments made.
-In a market environment which for three straight guarters has shown signs that consumption is improving, tenants have started to look once again for properties in strategic locations: Winmarkt offers unique locations in the historic hearts of different cities.
+In a market environment which for three straight quarters has shown signs that consumption is improving, tenants have started to look once again for properties in strategic locations: Winmarkt offers unique locations in the historic hearts of different cities.

-The 8.7% increase in the NAV also provided a positive note, as did the EPRA Triple Net Asset Value per share which rose from the $\in$ 1.15 posted at year-end 2014 to $\in$ 1.25 at year-end 2015, testimony to the value created in the year.
+The 8.7% increase in the NAV also provided a positive note, as did the EPRA Triple Net Asset Value per share which rose from the €1.15 posted at year-end 2014 to €1.25 at year-end 2015, testimony to the value created in the year.

-The solidity indicated by the 2015 economicfinancial fundamentals led the Board of Directors to propose a dividend of €0.04 which, based on the price recorded year-end 2015, corresponds to a yield of 4.5%.
-In 2014 IGD paid a dividend of €0.0375 per share which, adjusted to reflect the issue of new shares linked to December's capital increase reaches €0.035: the increase in the dividend against the prior year, therefore, amounts to 14.3%.

-The examination of the 2015 results allows us to look ahead to the projects in the pipeline with confidence.
-2016 promises, in fact, to be an intense year in terms of investments: the shopping center in Grossetto, where pre-letting has already guaranteed the presence of attractive brands, is expected to be opened in the second half.
+The solidity indicated by the 2015 economic-financial fundamentals led the Board of Directors to propose a dividend of €0.04 which, based on the price recorded year-end 2015, corresponds to a yield of 4.5%.
+In 2014 IGD paid a dividend of €0.0375 per share which, adjusted to reflect the issue of new shares linked to December's capital increase reaches €0.035: the increase in the dividend against the prior year, therefore, amounts to 14.3% intense year in terms of investments: the shopping center in Grossetto, where pre-letting has already guaranteed the presence of attractive brands, is expected to be opened in the second half.
 Work will also continue on the three different extensions - ESP (opening 2017), Porto Grande (2017) and Gran Rondò (2018) - as well as the requalification of the former navy boatyard Orlando in Livorno, with new retail spaces at Officine Storiche (2018).